amitgoswami1027/CognitiveTechnology/README.md

 Operators should not persist into the next cycle.
 This is occurring since these changes persist.
 This shouldn't occur due to a theoretical reason: Soar operators should not exist across cycles as they should get all their work done in the application phase and then be removed.
+### DECISION CYCLE : A Desision cycle is a fixed processing mechanism in soar architecture that does its work in five phases:
+* Input : During input, working memory elements are created that reflect changes in perception.
+* Elaboration : During elaboration, the contents of working memory are matched against the “if” parts of the rules in long-term memory.
+All rules that matches from procedure memory, fire in parallel, resulting in changes to the features and values of the state in additons to suggestions, or preferences , for selecting the current operator.
+As a result of working memory changes more rules can fire.
+Elaboration continues in parallel waves of rule firings unitl no more rule fires.
+QUIESCENCE in ELABORATION i.e absence of any further LTM rules, signal the start of the decision phase.
+* decison
+* application and
+* output.

 ## PROJECT03 - Notes for Reference
 ### Impasses and Substates